In this article:

 Examples of advanced searches

-To search for sequences that meet the condition of having a heavy FR4 sequence which contains an amino acid motif that starts with “W”, use an SQL filter query in the form:
+To search for sequences that meet the condition of having a Heavy FR4 sequence which contains an amino acid motif that starts with “W”, use an SQL filter query in the form:

 ['Heavy FR4'] LIKE 'W%'